 “Thank you, Jen.
 That’s so sweet of you to say.”

-Jenny reached her out and took Emmy’s hands.
-She then squealed with joy “Oh Emmy, I’m so happy.”
+Jenny reached out and took Emmy’s hands and then squealed with joy.
+“Oh Emmy, I’m so happy.”

 “I’m so happy for you Jenny, you deserve this.”

 “I can’t tell you how grateful I am for you being here with me.
 For helping me plan my wedding.
 For helping me decide on a wedding dress.”

 “Out of the thousands you tried on,” Emily added.

 “That might be a bit of an exaggeration don’t you think?”

 “Hmm…maybe just a little bit” she conceded.